LabeliaLabs/referentiel-evaluation-dsrc/referential_evaluation_eng.md

 ### Section 1 - Protecting personal or confidential data

 The use of personal or confidential data brings the risk of exposure of such data, which can have very hamrful consequences for the producers, users, or subjects of such data.
-Particularly in data science projects, they must therefore be protected and the risks of their leakage or exposure must be minimised.
+Particularly in data science projects, they must therefore be protected and the risks of their leakage or exposure must be minimized.

 [_[⇧ back to list of sections](#framework-for-assessing-the-maturity-of-an-organization)_]
 [-[⇩ next section](#section-2---preventing-unintended-bias)_]